nelurad/nelurad.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate, Cognition and Cognitive Neuroscience
+subtitle: PhD Candidate | Cognition and Cognitive Neuroscience

 profile:
   align: right